BBOPlace-Bench: Benchmarking Black-Box Optimization for Chip Placement: Experiment

 \section{Experiment}

 In this section, we first introduce the experimental settings, including dataset preprocessing and parameter configurations for different BBO algorithms in Section~\ref{sec:exp-settings}.
 We then present the results on ISPD 2005~\cite{nam2005ispd2005}, comparing the performance of various problem formulations and BBO algorithms in terms of MP-HPWL and GP-HPWL, and comparing them with advanced RL and analytical methods in Section~\ref{sec:exp-ispd}.
 Subsequently, we report the findings on ICCAD 2015~\cite{iccad15}, analyzing HPWL results and conducting PPA evaluations to assess real-world chip performance in Section~\ref{sec:exp-iccad}.
-Following that, we investigate the influence with different number of macros (i.e., different search space dimensions) on optimization efficiency in Section~\ref{sec:exp-sensitivity}.
-Additionally, we provide a runtime analysis to compare the computational costs of different algorithms and problem formulations in Section~\ref{sec:exp-runtime}.
-Finally, we show the visualization results of chip layouts to offer intuitive insights into the placement solutions generated by various methods in Section~\ref{sec:exp-vis}.
+Finally, we show visualization results of chip layouts to offer intuitive insights into the placement solutions generated by various methods in Section~\ref{sec:exp-vis}.
+Additionally, we investigate the influence of different numbers of macros (i.e., different search space dimensions) on optimization efficiency and provide an empirical wall-clock time comparison of the computational costs of different algorithms and problem formulations in the supplementary material.
+To keep the main text concise, we present the core comparative tables and figures in this section, while benchmark instance statistics, case-by-case detailed tables, and supplementary curves are provided in the supplementary material.
+The code of BBOPlace-Bench is available at \url{https://github.com/lamda-bbo/BBOPlace-Bench}.